 With the database in place, our team developed a Systems Engineering Requirements Specification, and adapted the documentation into a Design Requirements Specification that was shared with the supply chain to ensure consistency in throughout all components and sub-systems.

 We then worked closely with Hyundai Rotem and the supply chain to make sure all relevant drawings, calculations, simulations and documents are captured and available on demand for later assurance work.
 Alongside the specifications, our experts also helped to conduct gap analyses to identify any requirements that were not being met as the development progressed.

 Experience has shown that when appropriate management tools and processes are put in place during the early stages of major engineering programmes, risks can be identified, recorded and addressed at a much lower cost than when left to emerge during later stages.
 By applying proven systems engineering techniques, such as those set out in the international standard ISO 26702 – including Requirements Definition, Integration, Verification, Validation - we can help you implement the processes that can control risks and provide assurance that you remain on track to achieve your intended outcomes.

 The Ricardo team continue to support Hyundai Rotem during the build and fitment of the new metro route.
-In 2022 we were awarded an extended contract to provide Systems Engineering support through to the route’s planned opening in 2022.
+In 2022 we were awarded an extended contract to provide Systems Engineering support through to the route’s planned full opening in 2025.

 Once operational, the end-to-end journey time between the 14 stations will be around 30 minutes, with ridership forecast to be around 350,000 passengers per day.
 Along with three other lines currently in development, including the 33-km Metro Manila Subway, the new line will help reduce the notorious traffic congestion that afflicts the Philippine capital.